h2oai/sparkling-water/doc/src/site/sphinx/deployment/terraform_emr.rst

 Start Sparkling Water on Amazon EMR using our Terraform Template
 ----------------------------------------------------------------

-**This terraform template supports only Sparkling Water builds for Apache Spark 2.4**
+**This terraform template supports only Sparkling Water builds for Apache Spark 2.4 and higher.**

 Sparkling Water comes with the pre-defined Terraform templates that can be used to deploy Sparkling Water to Amazon EMR.